 Exhibit 10.
-Typical Section: Four-lane Highway with Center Turn Lane, Curb, Gutter, and Sidewalk
+Typical Section: Four-lane Highway with Center Turn Lane, Curb, Gutter and Sidewalk

 - Speed Limit The posted speed would be 65 mph for the four-lane divided highway section.
-It would transition to 35 mph or 45 mph, depending on the alternative, in the section with a four-lane highway with center turn lane, curb, gutter, and sidewalk at the north end of the project.
-It is possible that the speed limit could be increased in the future; however, this would require a speed limit study be conducted. - Lanes Four travel lanes with a 34-foot median, four-foot wide shoulders on the left and eight-foot paved shoulder on the right, would transition to four travel lanes with a continuous 12-foot center turn lane and six-foot shoulders, curb, gutter and a five-foot wide sidewalk.
-This would match the existing US-95 cross sections at the South Fork Palouse River Bridge and south of Thorncreek Road.
+It would be 45 mph for the area with a four-lane highway with center turn lane, curb, gutter, and sidewalk at the north end of the project. - Lanes Four travel lanes with a 34-foot median, four-foot wide shoulders on the left and eight-foot paved shoulder on the right, would transition to four travel lanes with a continuous 12-foot center turn lane and six-foot shoulders, curb, gutter and a fivefoot wide sidewalk.
+This would match the existing US-95 cross sections at the South Fork Palouse River Bridge and south of Thorncreek Road. - Turn lanes Left and right turn lanes would be constructed at all county road intersections except where overpass structures are specified. - Stormwater In the rural sections, a minimum one-foot deep, V-shaped ditch would be located on either side of the roadway in cut sections and in the center median.
+The urban section would have curbs and gutters and stormwater would be collected and treated in accordance with applicable laws and regulations.
+A SWPPP would be developed that would identify temporary and permanent BMPs such as grassy swales and check-dams to comply with the CGP and TMDLs. - Access Access control would be based on the facility type, functional classification, highway safety, vehicle operations, and preservation of highway utilities, zoning, and route consistency.
+Type IV, limited access control, would be applied to the highway.
+Existing approaches would be allowed to remain at locations where construction of joint access is not economically justified.
+See Section 3.10 Transportation Effects for additional detail.